 The Poetry Society and Poems on the Underground join forces to promote one of Britain’s most successful public art projects.
-As well as being displayed on underground trains throughout the capital, school members of The Poetry Society receive a set of Poems on the Underground posters each time they are released.
+As well as being displayed on underground trains throughout the capital, school members of The Poetry Society receive a set of Poems on the Underground posters every year.

-Poems are selected by Judith Chernaik, Cicely Herbert and Imtiaz Dharker, who has recently joined the project.
-The posters are designed by Tom Davidson, and the project is generously supported by TfL, Arts Council England and the British Council.
+Poems are selected by Judith Chernaik, Imtiaz Dharker, and George Szirtes.
+The posters are designed by Tom Davidson, and the project is generously supported by London Underground (TfL), Arts Council England and the British Council.

-Individual posters, or sets of posters, are available through the Poetry Society shop: we ask for £3.50 for an individual poster or £9.99 for a set in order to cover the storage, handling, UK postage and packing costs.
+Individual posters, or sets of posters, are available through The Poetry Society shop: we ask for £3.50 for an individual poster or £9.99 for a set in order to cover the storage, handling, UK postage and packing costs.
 If you live overseas, the charge will increase in order to cover additional postage costs.
-You can also find them at the London Transport Museum.
+You can also find posters at the London Transport Museum.

 Poems on the Underground (Penguin 2015) is available in paperback from all good bookshops.